 Making It Smaller: The gateway shrinks the data into small packets so it moves quickly over the internet.

-Sending the Call: The gateway decides if the call should go through the internet (VoIP) or a regular phone network (PSTN).
+Sending the Call: The gateway determines whether the call should be routed over the Internet (VoIP) or a traditional phone network (PSTN).

 Receiving the Call: On the other end, the gateway changes the data back into sound so the person can hear you.